In this article, you will learn about What is Reaction Turbine? and How It Works? Its Parts, Types, Advantages, and Applications are explained.

 Reaction turbines are a type of turbine that develops torque by reacting to the gas or fluid’s pressure or mass.
 The operation of reaction turbines is described by Newton’s third law of motion (action and reaction are equal and opposite).

-In a reaction turbine, the water enters the wheel under pressure and flows over the vanes, As the water, flowing over the vanes, is under pressure, therefore wheel of the turbine runs full and may be submerged below the tailrace or may discharge into the atmosphere.
+In a reaction turbine, the water enters the wheel under pressure and flows over the vanes, As the water, flowing over the vanes is under pressure.
+Therefore, the wheel of the turbine runs full and may be submerged below the tailrace or may discharge into the atmosphere.

 Parts of Reaction Turbine